Meme1079/PsychWiki/PsychWiki_Source/Variables.md

 # Song/Week Variables
 - `curBpm` - The current BPM of the song.
+- `curStage` - The current stage of the song.
 - `bpm` - The starting BPM of the song.
 - `scrollSpeed` - The starting Scroll speed of the song.
 - `crochet` - The interval between Beat hits.